 - the deliberate failure is attributable to the actions of an officer or officers of the company, see CH75540.

 Before you can consider charging a company officer penalty both of the two conditions above and one of the two circumstances below must also apply

 - the officer gained or attempted to gain personally from the failure to notify, see CH75590, or

 - the company is insolvent or likely to become insolvent, see CH75610.

-These officers are known as ‘liable officers’ in this guidance.
+These company officers are known in this guidance as ‘liable officers’.